sevkeifert/wordladder-game-solver/README.md

 # wordladder-game-solver
-This is very old wordladder puzzle game (and puzzle solver) I wrote in Java.
+This is very old word ladder puzzle game (and puzzle solver) I wrote in Java.
 A word ladder is a string of words that change one letter at a time.
-For example:
+For
-"cat", "cot", "dot", "dog" is a word ladder that connects "cat" and "dog".
+example: "cat", "cot", "dot", "dog" is a word ladder that connects "cat" and "dog".
 I made a couple quick tweaks to convert it from an applet to a Swing application.

 Kevin Seifert - 2002 GPL